Internship Goals and Philosophy of Training

 Mutual Case Staffing: One hour per week is set aside for interns to collaborate with other T&P team members regarding shared cases.

 Journal Hour: Interns participate in weekly journal hour meetings to present and discuss research relevant to child sexual abuse.
-Example topics include evidence-based treatment, human trafficking, court testimony, delayed disclosure, recantation, youth with sexual behavior problems, vicarious trauma, and compassion fatigue.
+Example topics include evidence-based treatment, human trafficking, court testimony, delayed disclosure, recantation, youth with problematic sexual behaviors, vicarious trauma, and compassion fatigue.
+In addition, during the last journal hour of each month, clinicians rotate bringing a culturally-inspired food item to share with team members while discussing an article relevant to issues on diversity and multiculturalism.

 Orientation: The first few weeks of the internship involve orientation activities for the new interns, including at least one formal day of “New Employee Orientation” through Harris County.
 Interns spend a significant amount of time learning about the various HCCAC departments, visiting civil and criminal court hearings, observing forensic interviews, touring the medical clinic where sexual assault exams are conducted, and meeting with investigators and other agencies involved in crimes against children.